eneko98/RAE-Corpus/README.md

 # RAE Spanish Dictionary Corpus

 This repository houses a corpus derived from the Real Academia Española's "Diccionario de la Lengua Española", based on the comprehensive resources available at [https://dle.rae.es/](https://dle.rae.es/).
 It features the original text file of the dictionary, a Python script for parsing the text, and the resulting corpus in JSON format.
-With a total of 85,811 words, this corpus stands as a robust resource for various computational linguistics and machine learning tasks, especially for those focused on the Spanish language.
+Each entry in the corpus contains the word, various metadata that can be useful for fine-tuning, and one or more definitions, making this corpus a robust resource for various computational linguistics and machine learning tasks, especially for those focused on the Spanish language.
+With a total of 85,811 words, the corpus is extensive and detailed, facilitating a wide range of research and application possibilities.

 ## Contents

 - `RealAcademiaEspanola-DiccionarioLlenguaEspanola.txt` - The original text file of the "Diccionario de la Lengua Española" by the Real Academia Española (RAE).
 - `data_parser.py` - A Python script utilized to extract information from the original text file and format it into a structured JSON corpus.
+This script processes each entry to include the word, its relevant metadata, and definitions in the JSON format.
 - `rae_dictionary.json` - The JSON format corpus generated from the original dictionary text, encapsulating the extensive vocabulary of the Spanish language as documented by the RAE.
+The corpus includes detailed entries for each word, incorporating metadata and definitions to support a variety of NLP tasks.

 ## Getting Started